Geographic Spines in the 2020 Census Disclosure Avoidance System: Differential Privacy

 \subsection{Privacy Definitions}

-The definitions of pure and approximate differential privacy are provided by \cite{dwork2006our,dwork2006calibrating}, and these definitions are also restated below.
-Both definitions can be viewed as a limit on the difference between the distribution of a mechanism's output when the input is a given database and the distribution of the output when the input is a \textit{neighboring database}.
-The specific notion of difference used in these definitions, along with their required upper bounds, is generally self evident, but more care is required in the case of the notion of neighboring database.
-This is because there are multiple definitions for this term that are commonly used, but the privacy semantic guarantees that these definitions imply are different from one another.
+The definitions of differential privacy and $\rho$--zCDP are provided by \cite{dwork2006our,dwork2006calibrating,bun2016concentrated}, and these definitions are also restated below.
+Both definitions can be viewed as a bound on the difference between the distribution of a mechanism's output when the input is a given database and when the input is a \textit{neighboring database}.
+The specific notion of difference used in these definitions, along with their required upper bounds, is generally self-evident, but more care is required for the definition of a neighboring database because there are multiple definitions for this term that are commonly used.
 For example, two databases are said to be \textit{unbounded neighbors} if one database can be derived by adding \textit{or} removing a record from the other database; likewise, two databases are said to be \textit{bounded neighbors} if one database can be derived from the other by adding one record \textit{and} removing one record \cite{kifer2011no}.
-In other words, the set of unbounded neighbors can be written as $ \{x, x^\prime \in \dat^d \mid d_{\mathcal{H}}(x, x^\prime) = 2 \},$ where $\dat^d$ is the set of databases with $d$ records, and the set of unbounded neighbors as $\{x, x^\prime \mid d_{\mathcal{H}}(x, x^\prime) = 1 \}.$
+In other words, the set of bounded neighbors can be written as $ \{x, x^\prime \in \dat^d \mid d_{\mathcal{H}}(x, x^\prime) = 2 \},$ where $\dat^d$ is the set of databases with $d$ records, and the set of unbounded neighbors as $\{x, x^\prime \mid d_{\mathcal{H}}(x, x^\prime) = 1 \}.$